 The primary research method was to examine degree requirements, curriculum and syllabi posted on the website of a journalism program.
 It has the following limitations:

-- Programs that may be “digital/multimedia” but don’t have a posted online degree requirement are not included in this survey.
+- Programs that may be “digital/multimedia” but do not have a posted online degree requirement are not included in this survey.

 - This project only examines courses that have an explicit title which indicates the digital contents or nature of the course; the course content indicators include “digital,” “multimedia,” “online,” “multi-platform,” “cross-platform,” “convergence,” etc.